WMAN-guild/wman/_posts/2020-06-11-concrete-stuff.markdown

 ---
 Work in progress - trying to find a good ending for our tremendous scenario 💪☀️

-Version pre-pre-pre-alpha available here : https://wmanguild.itch.io/concretestuff-ham-and-cheese-version Enjoy and don't forget to be your most concrete self !
+Version pre-pre-pre-alpha available on [itch.io](https://wmanguild.itch.io/concretestuff-ham-and-cheese-version) Enjoy and don't forget to always be your most concrete self !

 ![Concrete Stuff - the Game]({{ site.imgurl }}/concrete01.png)
 ![Concrete Stuff - the Game]({{ site.imgurl }}/concrete02.jpg)